spacelift-io/user-documentation/docs/vendors/kubernetes/getting-started.md

 !!! info
     By default; if a YAML file is removed from your repository, the resources with an attached `spacelift-stack=<stack-slug>` label will be removed from the Kubernetes cluster.
+    However, this removal only occurs if there are multiple YAML files in the repository.
+If there is only one YAML file and it is deleted, an error will occur.
     The `--prune` flag will be utilized.